-- Loosen the three screws on the end of the pump body to remove the pump body or impeller cover, depending on construction (Figure 4-5). - Remove the impeller.
-An impeller removal tool may be necessary to pull the impeller off the shaft. - 5.
+- 3. Loosen the three screws on the end of the pump body to remove the pump body or impeller cover, depending on construction (Figure 4-7). - 4.
+Remove the impeller.
+An impeller removal tool may be necessary to pull the impeller off the shaft.
+Note: If vanes have broken off the impeller, check for and cleanout pieces that may have lodged in the heat exchanger. - 5.
 Install the new impeller.
-It helps to twist the impeller while squeezing it into the housing.
-Note: It will be necessary to check for and cleanout pieces of the impeller from the heat exchanger if vanes have broken off. - 6.
-To provide initial lubrication and better pump suction before water reaches the pump, wet the inside of the pump and impeller with water, soap solution or a silicone lubricant.
+To ease installation and provide initial lubrication and better pump suction before water reaches the pump, wet the inside of the pump and impeller with water, soap solution or a silicone lubricant.
+It also helps to twist the impeller while squeezing it into the housing.